-- Active Duty Officers attend the resident training at Fort Leavenworth
+- Active Duty Officers attend the resident training at Fort Leavenworth.

-- Reserve and ARNG Officers typically take the non-resident course
+- Reserve and ARNG Officers typically take the non-resident course.

-- It is the third tier of the Officer Education System
+- It is the third tier of the Officer Education System.

-- You have 18 months to complete the course, from the time you first sign up
+- You have 18-months to complete the course, from the time you first sign up.

-- Distance Learning (Internet) option consists of three phases, all of which are conducted online
+- Distance Learning (Internet) option consists of three phases, all of which are conducted online.

-- The Army School System (TASS) consists of online classes and classroom time
+- The Army School System (TASS) consists of online classes and classroom time.

-- The course is designed to prepare Majors for the next ten years of their career
+- The course is designed to prepare Majors for the next ten years of their career.

-- Most officers complete the course in about 14 months
+- Most officers complete the course in about 14 months.

-- You must graduate this course to be eligible for promotion to LTC
+- You must graduate this course to be eligible for promotion to LTC.

 How to Sign Up for Army ILE?

 You can learn more about the course in ATRRS.
 The course number is 701-1-250-ILE.
-I recommend that you sit down with your Readiness NCO or unit S3 Training NCO to get enrolled.
+I recommend you sit down with your Readiness NCO or unit S3 Training NCO to get enrolled.
 They will login to ATRRS and show you your options.
-You can pick the one that is best for you.
+You can pick the option that is best for you.
 In addition, you must have already completed your Captain’s Career Course or 2nd tier education requirements.
 Once you are signed up for ILE, your unit can print you orders for the course.
 I also recommend you take a few moments to determine which course (internet or classroom) works best for you.

 On the other hand, the major downside of the classroom ILE is that you will probably have to do two drill weekends each month for 9-12 months; one for your ILE and one with your unit.
 Most units won’t let you miss 9-12 months of drill weekend to attend a school, especially if you are in a leadership position.

-In addition, it might be in your best interest to sit down with your chain of command ahead of time, so you can discuss your career goals and develop a game-plan that supports your unit goals, and still lets you attend ILE.
+In addition, it might be in your best interest to sit down with your chain of command ahead of time, so you can discuss your career goals and develop a game-plan that supports your unit goals, and still lets you attend Army ILE.

 What Will I Learn in the Intermediate Level Education Course?